 If you are history buff like myself, you would be amazed by the teasers released on the local drama set to be released on Singapore’s independence day on MediaCorp Channel 5.
 The 15-part English drama series is produced and directed by Lee Thean-Jeen with a stellar cast, adapted by the novel – The Devil’s Circle by Walter Woon.
 The producer, author and the line of casts were present during a virtual press conference hosted on MediaCorp Channel 5’s Facebook and Instagram.

 This Land Is Mine feature star studded casts such as Pierre Png, Rebecca Lim, Sugie Phua, Elly Gaskell, Jasmi Ahmad, Shabir, Sora Ma and Charlie Goh.
 Set in post-World War II Singapore in the 1940s, the drama is about a rising associate in d’Almeida & d’Almeida, Dennis Chiang (Pierre Png) who struggled to re-establish himself.
-He was unable to find his identity while he defends a Japanese war prisoner who was put on trial by the British for being a traitor.
+He was unable to find his identity while he defended a Japanese war prisoner who was put on trial by the British for being a traitor.

 It was truly a filmmaking production by Singaporeans for Singaporeans with the pandemic.
 Plans to film scenic and realistic sets across the causeway in Malaysia was not possible with travels restrictions in place.
 For instance, it took two months to beautifully produce the interior of house of the Chiang.
 To complement the sets, the team sourced for authentic props such as the red chairs found in courtrooms.